psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 A main goal of Psych-DS is for you to be able to check your work, so you can always tell if you are following the same consistent approach as anyone else who adopts this standard.

 In order to do this, we'll need to add one more file to your directory.
 This file lets the Psych-DS validator know that this *is* a Psych-DS dataset, and describes what should be inside it.
-This file is also non-negotiable - every Psych-DS dataset must have a `dataset_description.json` file.
+This file is also non-negotiable - every Psych-DS dataset must have a `dataset_description.json` file, with exactly that name.

 If you want, you can start with a "dummy" file.
 Download the file [here](https://osf.io/esy2t) (click the three dots on the right to find the download button), then drag it into your project folder.